osmosis-labs/docs/integrate/frontend.md

 		- No future governor (set to blank (""))
 		- 0.2-0.3% swap fee
 		- Sufficient liquidity (at least USD $1000-worth)
-- Basic understanding of GitHub, knowing how to fork, create a branch, commit changes, and submit a Pull Request

 ### Requirements